 Your work as a taxi driver involves interacting with the public daily, so some drivers choose to take out additional public liability insurance.
 This covers you in case a passenger who was injured or had their belongings damaged during a journey with you tries to claim against you.
 It also covers you for legal costs, should they arise.
 Public liability is not a legal requirement for taxi drivers but offers reassurance and protection for worst-case scenarios.
 It's unlikely that your taxi insurance will include public liability cover as standard, but you will either be able to include it as an extra feature or take out a separate policy.

-Installing a black box into your vehicle as a tracking device allows your insurance provider to monitor your driving.
+Installing a black box into your vehicle as a tracking device allows your taxi insurance provider to monitor your driving.
 This is an opportunity for you to demonstrate you are a safe and responsible driver, but it also opens you up to scrutiny, so you should strictly adhere to speed limits and always drive sensibly.
-With telematics insurance, your insurance firm can adjust your premiums according to your driving habits, rewarding you for driving safely with cheaper insurance.
+With telematics insurance, your insurance firm can adjust your premiums according to your driving habits, rewarding you for driving safely with cheaper taxi insurance.
 Whilst black boxes are more commonly used by younger drivers with less experience, they can be used by anyone and could be particularly helpful for newly qualified taxi drivers.

 Other extras you may wish to add to your policy include:

 The most obvious thing that separates taxi insurance from domestic car insurance is cost.
 It is usually far more expensive to insure your vehicle for taxi driving than for personal use, in some cases doubling the price, or more.

 As taxi drivers are on the road for long hours and covering many miles, taxi insurance firms view them as high risk.
 The likelihood of anyone being involved in an accident increases with more time spent on the roads, making it inevitable that taxi drivers are perceived as a group that is likely to be in an accident and make an insurance claim.